nVidiaPriyadarshini/DataScienceLearning/README.md

 goodreads_web_scraping.py
 GoodReads_Web_Scraping.ipynb

+Project 2
+Converting Natural Language to SQL and querying a database using Gemini Pro LLM (Link to Text2SQL Application and Readme)[https://github.com/nVidiaPriyadarshini/DataScienceLearning/tree/main/Text2SQLAppGeminiPro]

 # About Me
 Let’s connect at https://www.linkedin.com/in/vpnarayanan/ and exchange ideas about the latest tech trends and advancements! 🌟